 Frequently Asked Questions

-Q: Whoops, I’m out of Palm Oil – can I use Palm Kernel Oil instead?
+Q: I’m out of palm oil – can I use palm kernel flakes instead?

 Q: How can I tell if my oil or butter is rancid?

-A: When an oil or butter starts going rancid, there is a noticeable change in either the color, consistency or odor of the oils (or any combination of the three) and your butters may start to develop mold or dark spots.
+A: There is a noticeable change in either the color, consistency, or odor of the oils and your butters may start to develop mold or dark spots.
 We recommend writing down the date you receive the oil, that way you know when it’s expired.

 Q: What happens if I used rancid oil or butter in soap?